Cymptom-Research/QA_candidate_task/README.md

 You will receive as part of the task email, a URL address for our test environment and a user and password for logging in.
 Please keep the logging information to yourself!

+There are two kinds of users for our system "admin" and "viewer".
 Your user is an unprivileged "viewer" user.
 That means it shouldn't be allowed to change anything in the website.
 To open the issue screen please log in to the URL provided, and go to the issue screen (marked as a triangle with an exclamation mark on the sidebar)